US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 Learn more about the Global Privacy Platform

-Under the US state privacy laws, a privacy “banner” does not represent a specific requirement, as legislators have generally followed an opt-out approach (certain exceptions apply, see our dedicated guide on the processing of sensitive data, for example).
-This means that, in most cases, you may perform processing activities, without obtaining users’ prior consent, up until the moment in which users decide to actively deny their consent to such processing.
+Under US state privacy laws, a cookie banner does not represent a specific requirement.
+Cookies are not addressed by these laws and legislators generally adopt an opt-out approach (certain exceptions apply see our dedicated guide on the processing of sensitive data, for example).
+This means that, in most cases, you may perform processing activities without obtaining users’ prior consent and until users decide to actively deny their consent to such processing.

-That’s why you don’t need a privacy “banner”.
+That’s why you don’t have to display a cookie banner.

 The Privacy Controls must be easily accessible, in order to allow your users to freely exercise their privacy preferences at any time.
 Furthermore, some US state laws, such as the CCPA, as amended by the CPRA, set a mandatory predefined format (the white and blue icon shown below) and label (“Your privacy choices”) for the link to the Privacy Controls.